Anita and Alice are daughters of an artist who favors one causing unexpected tragedy.

 The huge kitchen was simply a joy filled playground.
 Ariana had planned it with care with a love for entertaining and cooking.
 It had been built like a classroom with the middle wall sharing ovens and burners that faced both sides.
 Taz could watch the girls bake cookies as he prepared crabmeat appetizers on the opposite side.
 He had bakeware for both sides and dishes just as there was a fabulous dining room for sixteen and then a family breakfast area where they ate most of the time.

 One daughter, Anita Marie, was born camera and paintbrush ready with her lovely profile.
 She had large topaz colored eyes with long eyelashes, a perky nose, dimples, a mouth that appeared kissable from the time she was born.
 Her golden highlights in dark lush hair was a crowning touch.
 Her eyes seem to twinkle with mischief and secrets.
 Phillip painted her constantly from babyhood with her mother, then alone in various settings with a variety of facial expressions.
-He continued until he died.

 The truth is Ariana and both daughters, were caught in the spider web of Phillip, the Master Artist.
 He never meant to harm them but their lives revolved around his.

 Phillip Waring was in a class of oil painters so special that his name brought instant recognition with other artists.
 His brush stroke technique was considered genius, each painting appeared intimately designed for that person.
 He was blessed with an engaging personality and quick wit .When he taught classes and spoke at art festivals and showings, people listened passionately to him.